 Bridgeport Hospital’s Department of Spiritual Care and Education offers spiritual and emotional support to patients, families and staff 24 hours a day, seven days a week through direct patient involvement, including help in a crisis interventions, religious resources and help from area clergy.

-Our Clinical Pastoral Education Program is accredited by the Association of Clinical Pastoral Education, Inc. to offer interfaith professional education for ministry through involvement with patients in need, which helps students grow.
+Our Clinical Pastoral Education Program is accredited to offer professional education for ministry by:

 Bridgeport Hospital is located in Bridgeport, CT, a city of 140,000 people on Island Sound, 20 miles from New Haven.
 The hospital, with Trauma 2 designation, has 435 beds and is the most comprehensive medical facility in Fairfield County, with a respected teaching program.
 Its excellence in healthcare delivery includes specialization in cardiology, oncology, pediatrics, trauma, burn and wound care, rehabilitation and psychiatry.
 The religious and cultural diversity of the area fosters a multi-faith hospital ministry with strong ties to local religious communities and in-depth exposure to issues.

 A full-time 11-week program that includes a week-long schedule of 28 hours of pastoral ministry and 12 hour group and individual supervision, plus on-call duty that involves (24-hour) weekend and (16-hour) weeknight coverage.
 The curriculum focuses on an individualized and group learning contract that promotes personal growth, theological reflection and professional development based on each person’s interest and readiness.

 Extended unit of CPE